sossw1/Budget-Tracker/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
+A progressive web app that demonstrates offline transaction capability.

 ## Installation
 Fork and clone the repository, then npm install all dependencies.
 Make sure your connection to MongoDB is working.

 ## Usage
+This app helps users who travel or have spotty reception be able to track transactions while on the go.

 ## License
 This project and all of its source code are subject to the MIT license.